All Products

 Examples

--- Create a table named t1.
+-- Create a table with TIMESTAMP and VARCHAR timestamp columns.

 CREATE TABLE t1(p1 INT, c1 TIMESTAMP, c2 VARCHAR, c3 DOUBLE, PRIMARY KEY(p1));